The Authenticity of Early Post-Apostolic Christian Literature

 2. Hegesippus is not a reliable source for monepiscopacy prior to Anicetus (155-166 AD) because there does not seem to have been only one bishop with overall authority in 1 Clement; in other words, there is no monepiscopacy and although Hegesippus' list, most likely the one used by Eusebius and others, may have genuine names, it is not to be used since Hegesippus, is said, composed it himself, and did not overtake any earlier list.
 The letter does not name Clement as its author.
 Thus according to van Manen, the letter could not have been written by a bishop, since there was no one bishop who had authority over the Church of Rome.
 Also, the letter could not have come from the official governance of the Roman church, because this presupposes a too early reconciliation between Gentile and Jewish Christians.

-Answer: The question of monarchical episcopacy in Rome is dealt with below.
+Answer: The very first verse clearly notes there was no one bishop in authority, and that Clement is essentially a representative of a group.
 However, that 1 Clement must have been written by an important member of the Roman Church, therefore a bishop no doubt, is attested to both by the internal evidence and the external.
 1 Clement 1:1 clearly presupposes its author as a bishop with the statement, "we feel that we have been somewhat tardy in turning our attention to the points respecting which you consulted us", not to mention the presumption of teaching the Corinthian presbyters about doctrines, which would be slightly odd to say the least, if the author considered himself a layman.
 But the most decisive proof is the extremely wide recognition 1 Clement enjoyed early on.
 The epistle of Polycarp, Irenaeus (Adv.
 Haer.
 III.3.3), Dionysius of Corinth, and many others refer to 1 Clement as the prime example of orthodoxy to be found.
 The tradition cannot be negated by the immature statement that 1 Clement could not have been written by a bishop by pointing out the fact that there was no monarchical bishop at Rome at the time; as if a bishop could not have written a letter to Corinth because of this.
 The question of Hegesippus' and others' reliability regarding the date and authorship of 1 Clement is dealt with below.
 As far as the early resolution of Jewish and Gentile Christianity, the Church at Rome had doubtless a majority of Gentile Christians by 96 AD, and any antagonism would have played little role in not allowing the presbyters to officially represent Rome and write a letter in the church's name, but even without this, Paul's letter to the Romans (written in 57), can be said removes any such problems of Jewish and Gentile Christians.

 3. According to the Shepherd of Hermas (Vis.
 2.4), Clement was a foreign correspondent of the Church of Rome.
 Since the Shepherd of Hermas was written while Pius was bishop of Rome (140-155) according to the Muratorian Canon, 1 Clement presumably is to be dated to around 130-140.